Cardinal-Cryptography/signer-integration-example/README.md

 });
 ```

+### Getting the funds

-We can now pour some money.
-Copy first account address and paste it in [faucet](https://faucet.test.azero.dev/).
-You can check you accounts balances e.g. in https://test.azero.dev/#/accounts (this is also an example of Signer integration).
+With the accounts ready, we need to set them up with some TZERO (the Aleph Zero Testnet currency).
+In order to do so, copy first account address and paste it in the address field in the Testnet [Faucet](https://faucet.test.azero.dev/).
+You'll need to solve a captcha and the system will transfer some TZERO to your account.
+You can check your accounts' balances e.g. in https://test.azero.dev/#/accounts (which, incidentally, is also an example of a Signer integration).

-## Transaction: set up API
+## Transaction: set up the API

-To create a transaction we are using `@polkadot/api` library - [docs](https://polkadot.js.org/docs/api/).
+To create a transaction we are going to be using the `@polkadot/api` library - [docs](https://polkadot.js.org/docs/api/).

 ```bash
 yarn add @polkadot/api
 ```

-Let's set it up using Aleph Zero Testnet websocket:
+We'll need to set it up and initialize it using the Aleph Zero Testnet websocket:

 ```js
 import { ApiPromise, WsProvider } from "@polkadot/api";